orange cat with box of pate in front of a Christmas tree

-Safety Tips for Cats & Christmas Trees
+Safety Tips for Cats and Christmas Trees

 Cats are notorious for getting into trouble with Christmas trees!
 Cats are naturally curious, and a real or artificial tree decorated with shiny objects is just the thing they want to investigate… and climb, and chew on, and possibly attack.
 Figuring out how to keep your cat away from the Christmas tree is more than an annoyance – traditional Christmas trees can pose a real danger to cats.
 Luckily, there are simple ways cat parents can enjoy the tradition of having a tree for Christmas while keeping their cat safe.